MNahad/sdk-zephyr/README.rst

    src="https://badge.buildkite.com/f5bd0dc88306cee17c9b38e78d11bb74a6291e3f40e7d13f31.svg?branch=master"></a>

+This fork of nRF Connect's sdk-zephyr repository adds support for BLE 5.1 connectionless Angle of Arrival (AoA) RTLS beacons on non-5.1 compliant nRF hardware.

+This is achieved by extending the Nordic BLE stack LLL's Periodic Advertising Extensions capability to include the addition of a Constant Tone Extension (CTE).

+This CTE capability is implemented purely in software and therefore does not require 5.1-compliant hardware such as the nRF52833 or nRF5340.

+It can run on BLE 5.0 hardware such as the nRF52840, and has been tested on the nRF52840 PCA10059 dongle.

+Add `BT_CTLR_DF_SOFTCTE` as a Kconfig flag to enable.

+This repository also contains a minimal beacon implementation that does not use the bluetooth stack, but rather only uses the nRF Radio, Clock and Timer peripherals.
+It transmits a simple pre-5.0 BLE packet which includes TX Power, and also transmits a CTE.
+Both of these can be used to test positioning and RTLS systems without the need for 5.1-compliant hardware.

 The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with security in mind.